oplS16projects/Sports-Stats-David-and-Connor/README.md

 Sunday April 10: Establish most important statistics to pull from website, weight, ect.
-First draft of forumla Wednesday April 13: Have code to pull stats from website.
+First draft of forumla

+Wednesday April 13: Have code to pull stats from website.

-Friday April 15: Have those stats organized into a data structure Monday April 18: Apply those stats to the forumla.
-The formula may need revising at this point Wednesday April 20: Have all files need to pull from for GUI (team logos ect.)
+Friday April 15: Have those stats organized into a data structure

+Monday April 18: Apply those stats to the forumla.
+The formula may need revising at this point

+Wednesday April 20: Have all files need to pull from for GUI (team logos etc.)

 Friday April 22: Finalize Forumla, start to put GUI together.

 Sunday April 24: Finalize GUI

-Explain how you will go from proposal to finished product.

-There are three deliverable milestones to explicitly define, below.

-The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

-Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
 For the first milestone we should have pulled the data from the website and organize it into team data structures.